ktorn/completium-landing/docs/dapp-miles/miles7.md

 * USER_ADDRESS is replaced by the DApp user account to receive the miles
 * TOMORROW is replaced by a date in the future, for example tomorrow

-In the terminal enter the following command:
+In the <Link to="/docs/dapp-tools/gitpod#open-terminal">terminal</Link> enter the following command:

 ```bash
 completium-cli call miles as admin